av8ramit/pybind_example/README.md

 INFO: Build completed successfully, 11 total actions
 ```

-Special thanks to jart@ for guidance.
+Special thanks to jart@ for guidance as well as the TensorFlow team for python runtime headers.